abdulmanafpfassal/Xylophone/README.md

-# xylophone

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+The xylophone mobile app is a virtual instrument that allows users to play the xylophone on their smartphones or tablets.
+It offers a realistic experience with colorful bars that produce musical notes when tapped.